segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 });
 ```

-The `anonymousId` can also be immediately set inside your Segment snippet before the `ready` method has returned:
+You can also set the `anonymousId` immediately inside your Segment snippet, even before the `ready` method has returned:

  ```js
   analytics.load('writekey');